 Reuben Saltzman

-Questions to ask your home inspector before hiring and my two cents
+Questions to ask (or not ask) your home inspector before hiring

 We frequently get emailed the same series of questions from potential clients of ours.
 The exact.
 Same.
 Questions.
 I started wondering where people were getting this information, so I did a Google search for questions to ask your home inspector.
 I found a ton of them, and they were all pretty similar.